Skip to the Main Content

 and demanding transitions to be just special ambijunctions yields the local data that is the Fukuma-Hosono-Kawai state sum model of 2-dimensional topological field theory.
 This I discussed here.

-2-dimensional rational conformal field theory is, essentially, just topological field theory internalized in a modular tensor category C more sophisticated than Vect.
+2-dimensional rational conformal field theory is, essentially, just topological field theory internalized in a modular tensor category CC more sophisticated than Vect\mathrm{Vect}.
 Accordingly, transition data with respect to

 can be understood as underlying the decoration prescription (“state sum model”) used in the FRS description of rational conformal field theory.
 This I talk about here and here.

 So much for now.
-I’d be content with addressing all these examples of descent data for n-functors as n-anafunctors.
-Maybe “generalized” n-anafunctors.
+I’d be content with addressing all these examples of descent data for nn-functors as nn-anafunctors.
+Maybe “generalized” nn-anafunctors.
 Please let me know if that would be reasonable use of terminology.

 Further notes on this topic, discussed in the comment section below, are these: